arlo-lib/ARLO/README.rst

 * Environment: Grid World, Car On Hill, CartPole, Inverted Pendulum, LQG, HalfCheetah, Ant, Hopper, Humanoid, Swimmer, Walker2d.

-Other than the blocks there are also other implemented capabilities in the library: saving and loading of all objects, creations of plots with the performance obtained throughout the learning procedure of Online Model Generation blocks, creations of heatmaps showcasing the impact of pairs of hyper-parameters on the peformance of the optimal configuration obtained in a Tunable Unit of an Automatic Unit.
+Other than the blocks there are also other implemented capabilities in the library:
+* Saving and loading of all objects

+* Creations of plots with the performance obtained throughout the learning procedure of Online Model Generation blocks

+* Creations of heatmaps showcasing the impact of pairs of hyper-parameters on the peformance of the optimal configuration obtained in a Tunable Unit of an Automatic Unit.

 Why you should use ARLO
 =======================